Written by Liam & all photos by Liam (well, ok, one by Aoife)

 I thought Huh? and said, ‘The internet?
 Seriously?’

-Dad frowned, ‘Whether you believe me or not, a lot of writers have always writeor tell their story quickly.
-Else the Story Thief will get to it.
-It’ll steal your story away without you even noticing.’
+Dad frowned, ‘Whether you believe me or not, a lot of writers do believe in it.
+They always write or tell their story quickly.
+Else the Story Thief will steal their stories away without them even noticing.’

 I was about to tell Dad that this sounded like something a forgetful writer would make up when a couple of papers caught my eye.
 Print outs of faded pencil sketches.
 One of them stood out.
 I couldn’t look away from it.